Competency 1: Cultural responsiveness

 |Works with stakeholders and colleagues to ensure culturally appropriate and culturally reflective services

-Regularly reviews and scrutinises practice using recognised cultural awareness audit processes and is able to develop processes appropriate to the setting for reviewing culturally competent practice.
+Regularly reviews and scrutinises practice using recognised cultural awareness audit processes and is able to develop processes appropriate to the setting for reviewing culturally responsive practice.
 Able to provide support and supervision to others in developing these processes

 Key knowledge and skills